-A Locked-In Retirement Account (LIRA) is a government-registered account for Canadians under 71 years old who left a job that was providing them with a pension.
+If you’ve been wondering, “What is a LIRA?” we’re here to help—it’s a Locked-In Retirement Account (LIRA).
+This refers to a government-registered account for people under 71 who previously had a job that came with a pension.

 Key Takeaways